fernando-vh/Kronos/README.md

 5. Finally run the server with `npm start`.

 If you want to test the API, there is a file inside the INSOMNIA folder with an exported file from insomnia REST API.

+Uploaded files are saved in the following directories:
+ * songs: _YOUR_DIRNAME/Documents/MMC/uploads/songs
+ * images: _YOUR_DIRNAME/Documents/MMC/uploads/images